florianfranz/topo_chronia/README.md

 - Plate Polygons (PP): Polygons describing the tectonic plates
 - Continent-Ocean Boundary (COB): Polygons describing the boundary between continental and oceanic crust
 - Geodesic Grid: Grid of points equally distant from one another.
-- Accretion Rates: Table with plate veolicities and accretion rates for each of the PANALESIS ages.
+- Accretion Rates: Table with plate velocities and accretion rates for each of the PANALESIS ages.

 If all input files pass the check, this initial phase yields two outputs:
 - A list of common reconstruction ages to all input files to base further processing.